stats are like crack rock

 If you have a website yourself, your stats pages are like rock to a crack whore.
 Well maybe not that bad, but I’m pretty sure you’ll be checking them out a lot.
 In my case I’m using several separate stat services, which each give me different and interesting view on what’s going on.

-A third interesting stats service is the one from WordPress.com, which works by installing the stats plugin on your WP blog.
+Another interesting stats service is the one from WordPress.com, which works by installing the stats plugin out of the box with Jetpack on your WP blog.
 You are running WordPress right?
 You should, cause it rocks!
-Anyway, they don’t really add any new info, but the dashboard to visualise the info is very simple and easy to work with.
+Anyway, they don’t really add any new info, but the dashboard to visualize the info is very simple and easy to work with.
 It gives you a quick overview of what’s going on without having to do a lot of interpreting.

 That being said I noticed something interesting in my hits last year.
 I got about 200 extra hits a month by doing that awesome Jeskola Buzz 60×60 compilation.
 The result was that some people who also sent in some music for the compilation posted about it on their own blogs, while linking to my own post.
 Apparently this boosted my Google PageRank in such a way that I started getting a ton of extra hits almost instantly.
 It’s still going at that rate now, so it’s safe to say a changed PageRank is causing the additional traffic, and not some extra exceptional traffic caused by the actual 60×60 thing.
 This is also reflected in the referrer hits, as none of the pages is getting an exceptional amount of hits since then.